-They focus their brand around helping companies grow better, which sets them apart from other software companies that just sell a product.
+They focus the brand around helping companies grow better, which sets them apart from other software companies that just sell a SaaS or tech product.
 HubSpot offers an evergreen brand promise that will always be relevant: we help you grow better.

 Drift pioneered "Conversational Marketing" and built a tool focusing on a different aspect of marketing than every other technology entering the market.

 Unlike other tools entering the space that promote automation, Drift focuses on the human-to-human interactions of sales.
 People buy from other people, and Drift's brand is built on the belief that human interaction is essential to sales today.
 This is refreshing and appeals to businesses tired of impersonal interactions.

 They even wrote a book about their ideology entitled “This Won’t Scale,” and showed how they achieved success by prioritizing people over efficiency.
 As a brand, Drift is trying to redefine the B2B buying experience by making it more human and personalized.

 How to Apply Drift's Strategy to Your Brand:

 Think about how you can "refresh" the norms in your industry.
 Consider what truly matters to your customers.
 What unfortunate truth has saturated the general market experience?
 If they value personal connections, position your brand as the one that prioritizes genuine relationships over impersonal transactions.

 8. Starbucks: One Person, One Cup, and One Neighborhood at a Time